jonescompneurolab/hnn-core/doc/install.md

 during the installation process.
 If you are new to Python, virtual environments in Python, or data science in Python, we recommend you review the resources here:
 <https://docs.anaconda.com/getting-started/>.

-- Next, it is important that you install "Xcode Command-Line Tools".
-This can be done easily by opening a Terminal and running the following command (followed by clicking through the prompts):
+- Secondly, it is important that you install "Xcode Command-Line Tools".
+This can be done easily by opening a "Terminal" application and running the following command (followed by clicking through the prompts):
     ```
     $ xcode-select --install
     ```

-- If you already installed the [NEURON][] software system-wide using its traditional installer package, it is recommended to **remove it** first.
+- Thirdly, If you already installed the [NEURON][] software system-wide using its traditional installer package, it is recommended to **remove it** first.
 We will be installing NEURON using its PyPI package alongside `hnn_core`.
+If you installed this using the default settings, then to uninstall it, you should delete the files located at `/Applications/NEURON`, and remove any lines which mention NEURON in the files located at `~/.bashrc` and `~/.zshrc`.
+- Proceed to Step 2 below.

 ## Linux